EirikWulff/php-timelapse-creator/README.md

 The resulting image will be placed in the folder for processed images (default: 'tmp-processed'), with it's EXIF date as filename (YYYY-MM-DD-HHMMSS).

+There is also the option to skip EXIF and use the picture filename or also its modification time to make the sequence.

-If duplicates are encountered during processing, they are deleted from the source folder and skipped from processing.
+If duplicates are encountered during processing, they are skipped from processing (but not deleted from the source folder).

 And yes, thousands of 1080p images will take up quite a lot of space.
-It is wise to have the temporary folders residing on a fast disk with lots of space
+It is wise to have the temporary folders residing on a fast disk with lots of free space available.

 ### 2. Create the image sequence ###
 After this, the script will scan the processed image folder, and create a photo sequence by copying the files to the 'tmp-sequence' folder.
 Their filenames will be in the pattern 'seq-########.jpg', the oldest will be 'seq-00000001.jpg' and so on and so on.
 This will make it possible for ffmpeg to create the video with the correct frame sequence.